German Citizenship Reform: New Opportunities for Naturalization

 2. Three-Year Citizenship: A Fast-Track Option

-3. Dual Citizenship is Officially Authorized
+3. Dual Citizenship is Officially Authorised

 4. Foreign Children Born in Germany Becoming German Citizens by Birth

-5. Facilitating Naturalization and Accepting ‘Guest Workers’
+5. Facilitating Naturalisation and Accepting ‘Guest Workers’

 Reform Aftermath